MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-app-add-media.md

 ## Change a video thumbnail

 When you add a video to a step, the thumbnail for the video is automatically created.
 If you want to change the thumbnail to an image of your choice, you can use the Guides model-driven app.
+[Learn how to open the Guides model-driven app](open-model-driven-app.md).

 1. In the Guides model-driven app, open the video that has the thumbnail you want to replace.